sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/parquet.rst

 -----------------
 This node reads Parquet files.

-Below is a sample workflow which contains Read Parquet processor in Fire Insights.
+Below is a sample workflow which contains Read Parquet processor in Sparkflows.
 It demonstrates usage of Read Parquet node to read a Parquet file.

 It does following processing of data: